 “I would have gone with them, but didn’t only because they didn’t need me.”

 Catherine was very popular among the men at Spahn Ranch.
 She had fine golden blond hair and bright blue eyes [image] and [image].
 Catherine didn't think she was pretty, and she didn't like to wear skirts because she thought her legs were ugly.

 During the summer of ’69, Manson and his people lived at the Spahn ranch.
 They attracted the attention of the police.
 The ranch was littered with stolen cars and car parts, and Manson was searching for a new place for the group after Manson and his Clan were arrested during the August 16th Spahn Ranch raid.
 Catherine's Mugshot [image].
 It was Catherine who told Manson about a small ranch called Myers ranch in Death Valley.
 Catherine’s grandparents built the ranch in 1932.
 Her grandparents lived on the ranch until 1960, when the Myers moved to Fresno.
 As a child, Catherine regularly vacationed at Myers ranch.

 Catherine convinced her grandmother to let her and her friends stay at the ranch.
 Manson gave Catherine’s grandmother a Beach Boys gold record, and in exchange, Catherine’s grandmother gave the group permission to live on the ranch.
-Manson had taken the gold record with him when the family spent the summer with Beach Boys drummer Dennis Wilson.
+Manson had taken the gold record with him when the Family spent the summer with Beach Boys drummer Dennis Wilson.

 There’s a rumor that Manson wanted Catherine’s grandmother dead, so he could get his hands on the ranch.
-As the story goes, Manson sent some of his family members to Grandma, but the killers got a flat tire and called off the mission.
+As the story goes, Manson sent some of his people to Grandma, but the killers got a flat tire and called off the mission.
 However, there is no evidence for this story.

-lives somewhere in Oregon.
-Catherine “Silver” Gillies died on June 29, 2018.
+Catherine “Silver” Gillies died of cancer on June 29, 2018.